debruss/BeaconFrameLib/README.md

 # BeaconFrameLib
 BeaconFrameLib is a library that can be used to create beacon frames, which can be used to fake a WiFi network.
-Currently this library supports custom SSID's and custom/random MAC addresses.
+Currently this library supports:
+- Custom SSID's
+- Custom/random MAC addresses
+- Custom/random channels
 This will be expanded to information like security for example.

 ## Contribute
 In the case of any issues that might occur, please send them via the [Issues tab](https://github.com/debruss/BeaconFrameESP8266/issues).
 Also, pull requests with new/improved features are always welcome :)